 What animals can have Down Syndrome?

-Although cats can't develop Down Syndrome, they can be born with a chromosomal defect that causes physical and mental symptoms similar to people with Down Syndrome.
+Though cats can't suffer from Down Syndrome, they may still experience Down Syndrome-like symptoms for a variety of reasons, including head trauma, oxygen deprivation, and exposure to dangerous chemicals or toxins.
+They can also be born with other chromosomal defects that cause physical and mental symptoms similar to people with Down Syndrome.

-How can you tell if your cat has Down Syndrome?
+How can you tell if your cat has Down Syndrome symptoms?

 Down Syndrome-like symptoms occur in cats quite rarely.
 But when they do, they manifest in either physical or mental ways.
-You might spot some signs when the kitten is born, while others can take weeks to appear.
+Some signs may be spotted at a very young age, while others can take weeks to appear.
 Here are some of the things to look out for:

 - Problems with vision